African American Mental Health

-African Americans are no different when it's come to prevalence of mental health conditions when compared to the rest of the population.
+African Americans are no different when its comes to prevalence of mental health conditions when compared to the rest of the population.
 However, your concerns or experiences and how you understand and cope with these conditions may be different.

 This page focuses on how mental health affects the African American community so that you know how to find help.